luigifreda/3dpatrolling/patrolling_ws/src/nav/README.md

 **Qt GUI**

 You can also launch the path planner system by using a pyQt GUI (python3 required, please read below before starting).
 Open a new terminal, enter in the root folder of the repo `3dpatrolling` and run:
 `$ ./main.py`

+Once the GUI shows up:
+1) press the button `Launch navigation` (this launches the script `sim_launcher_navigation` behind the curtains).
+3) once you are happy, you can kill all the nodes and V-REP by using the button `Kill` (this launches the script `kill_vrep_sim`).

 The tooltips will give you hints on how to use the different options.
+Please. read below for further information.

 **What is going to happen?**